Butch Stewart: Personal life

 Stewart had eight children; one of his sons, Jonathan, was killed in a car crash in 1990.
-His son Brian Jardim sat on the board of The Jamaica Observer and was the owner of Rainforest Seafoods.
+His son Brian Jardim sat on the board of The Jamaica Observer and is the owner of Rainforest Seafoods.
 His daughter Jamie Stewart-McConnell co-founded the juice company Orijin of Jamaica.
 His eldest son Robert “Bobby” Stewart held various leadership positions at Sandals including running the company's online division and UK operations.
 Adam Stewart was deputy chairman of Sandals, CEO of The ATL Group and founded the Sandals Foundation while serving as CEO of Sandals Resorts from 2006 to 2012.

 Stewart lived in Kingston and Montego Bay, Jamaica, with his girlfriend Cheryl, the mother of his younger three children: a set of twins, Kelly and Gordon, and a daughter, Sabrina.

 Death

 Stewart died in Miami, United States, on 4 January 2021 at the age of 79.
 He had been suffering from an undisclosed illness.
 A private funeral service was held.